Thank you for landing here!

 Hi, I’m Elaine Blakeley and I love using the best ingredients because it makes a difference in how it tastes and really, how it impacts our world and communities.
 I am a recent vegan, since January 2024.
 It was something I kept putting off, maybe because I was afraid that it would be too difficult or burdensome.
 It has been the best decision ever!
 It's really not that difficult and I feel healthier and so much more connected to animals and our planet, which was something I had not expected to feel.

 Over the last decade, I’ve had two previous home-baking companies.
 My first bakery, City Cakes, started when I was living in Bangkok, Thailand in 2011-2013, and the other at-home bakery began when I relocated to Marin County, in 2014.
-Both of them were made-to-order and special events type of baking; you know, the kind of baking that is super stressful and high stakes because if that cake doesn’t come out perfectly, it has to be baked all over again at 2am.
+Both of them were made-to-order cupcakes, cakes, pies, and cookies.
 I have dabbled in sourdough bread baking on and off, with fully scientist-like obsession (as many bread bakers do) but trying to bake levain in my home oven has been frankly dangerous with the steam and high temperatures, that I’d much rather bake desserts.

 Back to the vegan baking…after I started eating 100% plant-based meals, I began experimenting in recreating all my favorite cakes, pies, and cookies using cashew butters, wholesome grains and a variety of chocolates.
 I relied heavy on my “old-time” vegan friends (those who’ve been vegan for way longer than I have).
 Quickly, I picked up the best brands for the best flavors.
 It’s also really fun to support good companies that take pride in their products, like Central Milling, Miyoko’s, and Guittard Chocolates.